Particular/docs.particular.net/nservicebus/sagas/reply-replaytooriginator-differences.md

 tags: []
 ---

 NOTE: In Version 6, the `IBus` interface has been deprecated and removed.
 Use the `Reply` methods on the `IMessageHandlerContext` interface instead.
-For more information, please consult the [upgrade guide](/nservicebus/upgrades/5to6.md).
+For more information, consult the [upgrade guide](/nservicebus/upgrades/5to6.md).

-When building systems using the [request/response pattern](/nservicebus/messaging/reply-to-a-message.md) we are used to utilize the `Reply` method exposed by the `IBus` interface to reply to the sender of the incoming message.
+When building systems using the [request/response pattern](/nservicebus/messaging/reply-to-a-message.md) the `Reply` method, exposed by the `IBus` interface, is used to reply to the sender of the incoming message.

 The same `Reply` method can be used inside a `Saga` and it is important to understand that it can have a different semantic, otherwise it can lead to some unexpected behaviors.